 New Year, new projects.
 I recently spoke to a fellow who really really wanted me to paint his girlfriend a pair of TOMS with Frida Kahlo on them.
 She really wants Las Dos Fridas on the top of them, he said.
 Can you do it?

-All I could think of was, I wish I had a pair of shoes with Las Dos Fridas painted on them, man!
+All I could think of was, shoes with Las Dos Fridas painted on them?
+WANT.
+NEED.

 - Put it on a scarf to make it extra snazzy.